izabelcavassim/gwf_UCLA_cluster/gwf_tutorial.md

 touch workflow.py
 ```

-And then inside of this file paste (maybe through emacs) the following command:
+And then inside of this file paste (maybe through emacs or any text editor) the following set of commands:

 ```{python}
 from gwf import Workflow